libretro/docs/docs/library/genesis_plus_gx.md

 ## Multitap

-Activating multitap support in compatible games can be configured by the 4-WayPlay, Teamplayer, Master Tap device types for the [User 1](#user-1-device-types) and/or [User 2](#user-2-device-types) ports.
+Activating multitap support in compatible games can be configured by the 4-WayPlay, Teamplayer or Master Tap device types for the [User 1](#user-1-device-types) and/or [User 2](#user-2-device-types) ports.

 ## Joypad